 Investing in an I Bond today is almost too good to be true.
 How amazing is it that we can borrow at a negative real rate, yet earn a positive real guaranteed rate?
 This is an anomaly that won’t last forever.
 Take advantage.

-Every person can buy $10,000 worth of I bonds with a 9.62% interest rate starting in May 2022!
-This is up from 7.12% at the beginning of 2022.
+From May 1, 2022 through October 31, 2022, every person could have bought $10,000 worth of I bonds with a 9.62% interest rate!
+This is was up from 7.12% at the beginning of 2022.
 After six months, the interest rate will float, depending on inflation.
 But with inflation elevated, you might as well take advantage.

 If you’re married, you can buy $20,000 worth of I bonds in December and buy another $20,000 of I bonds in January the following year.
 If you each own a business or trust, now you’ve got four entities able to buy $10,000 worth of I bonds each year.
 In other words, your combined unit could purchase $80,000 worth of I Bonds in a short period of time.

 Just know I bonds can’t be redeemed for one year.
 You can cash them after one year.
 But if you cash them before five years, you lose the previous three months of interest.